-Local Civil Rule 6.2 remains necessary because the Federal Rules of Civil Procedure do not specify what constitutes the entry of an order.
+Local Civil Rule 6.2 remains necessary because the Federal Rules of Civil Procedure do not P a g e -2.3 - specify what constitutes the entry of an order.
 The Committee believes that the existing language of Local Civil Rule 6.2 is broad enough to encompass notations in the ECF docket, and that no change is required for this reason.